miguelmartin75/Wink-Signals/readme.md

-# FastTEvent
+# Wink Signals

 ---

-A fast template event system for C++, using the [Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible).
+A fast template signal library, for C++, using the [Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible).
 This library is designed to be fast and easy to use.
 It is incredibly lightweight and type-safe.
 This library uses some C++11 features, so it may or may not compile with your compiler.
+Since it is designed to be easy-to-use, it is quite similar to the famous [boost::signals](http://www.boost.org/doc/libs/1_52_0/doc/html/signals.html) library, but it has it's differences here and there.

+Please read the tutorial further down if you wish to use the library.

 # Author